apache/paimon/docs/content/docs/development/create-table.md

 __Note:__ Metadata column is not supported yet.
 {{< /hint >}}

-Table options does not contain the 'connector' key value that is managed table.
+Table options that do not contain the 'connector' key and value represent a managed table.
 Creating a table will create the corresponding physical storage.

 When the corresponding physical storage already exists,